 This diy postpartum care kit has everything I wish I would have known about before the birth of my first!
-These are the ultimate postpartum products to help you take care of yourself
+These are the ultimate postpartum products to help you heal quickly.

 This post is all about a diy postpartum care kit that will take care of you so you can take care of your new little one!